Rurusetto/rurusetto/content/posts/hitokori/index.md

 - ![Hold Tiles Icon](mod-icon/hold-tiles-mod.png) Hold Tiles
   - Don't hold yourself back
-    - Adds tiles you need to hold
+    - Adds tiles you need to hold.

 - ![Spin Tiles Icon](mod-icon/spin-tiles-mod.png) Spin Tiles
   - Prepare for a spin
-    - Adds tiles that you have to press multiple times at the same speed
+    - Adds tiles that you have to press multiple times at the same speed.

 - ![Untangle Icon](mod-icon/untangle-mod.png) Untangle
   - WIP